Information for patients

 Telephone consultation

 You will be seen by the doctor who will perform a scan to confirm how many weeks pregnant you are.
-You will be chaperoned by the nurse throughout this procedure.
-If you are sure you want to proceed, your written consent will be obtained and the legal documentation completed.
+There will also be a Nurse to accompany you during this scan.

-You will be asked to swallow a tablet (Mifepristone) which acts against progesterone, the hormone that supports an early pregnancy.
-If you are sick within 1 hour of taking this tablet, you will need to contact the clinic or ward, and return for another tablet that day.
+You will be asked to swallow a tablet (Mifepristone) which acts against progesterone, which is a hormone that supports an early pregnancy.
+If you are sick within 45 minutes of taking this tablet you will need to contact the clinic, or ward, and return for another tablet that day.

-After taking this tablet you can go home and you will be given a prescription to go to the hospital pharmacy for the medication for you to administer the second part of the treatment at home.
-You will be given an instruction leaflet and a copy of your self-assessment form.
+After taking the Mifepristone tablet you can go home and you will be given a prescription to go to the hospital pharmacy for the medication for you to administer the second part of the treatment at home.
+You will be given an instruction leaflet including a copy of your self-assessment form.

-The days between visits can be spent in your normal way.
-You may get some period-like cramp pains and/or some light vaginal bleeding.
-Taking paracetamol according to the manufacturer’s instructions can help.
+The days between your visits can be spent in your normal way.
+You may get some period-like cramp pains, and/or some light vaginal bleeding.
+Taking Paracetamol (always making sure you stick to the recommended doses on the packaging) can help.

-If you do have some bleeding you should use sanitary pads, not tampons, to reduce the risk of infection.
+If you do have some bleeding you should use sanitary pads, not tampons.
+This is to reduce the risk of infection that can be caused with tampons.
+Your bleeding may become heavy with clots, and some pregnancy tissue may be passed.

 If you have any worries or concerns, you can contact the ward at any time.